THE destination for boat owner's---and boat lovers too.

 Crew-overboard rescue devices Having the right rescue gear on hand will keep your crew safe.
 Courtesy West Marine

 Fell Marine MOB+ Basepack Wireless Engine-Cutoff Switch Wireless engine-cutoff systems offer more freedom of movement than the traditional engine-cutoff-switch lanyard.
-Courtesy West Marine Wireless Alarm Fell Marine MOB+ Basepack Wireless Engine-Cutoff Switch
+Courtesy West Marine BUY NOW Wireless Alarm Fell Marine MOB+ Basepack Wireless Engine-Cutoff Switch

 The Basics: Offering more freedom of movement than the traditional engine-cutoff-switch lanyard, wireless engine-cutoff systems combine a hardwired hub unit connected to a fob or wristband to stop the engine and trigger an alarm when the primary fob is submerged in 4 inches of water or travels out of range.
 An override mode allows other crew on board to restart the engine after six seconds.